Simontwice/MagnusData/README.md

 This repo contains the results of the data mining described <TODO: link paper>.
-You can download/stream the dataset used in the paper at <TODO: link HF>
+You can download/stream the dataset used in the paper at <TODO: link HF>.
+The code in this repo can be used to process raw data included in <TODO: link HF> and generate new datasets, which can be used for premise selection, proof generation and text retrieval tasks.

 # Introduction